StevenBlack/hosts/readme_template.md

 ## Goals of this amalgamated hosts file

-The goals of this repo are to
+The goals of this repo are to:

 1. automatically combine high-quality lists of hosts,